 While the London Transport Museum is very conveniently planted in Central London, its location (and size) means that it’s fairly difficult to use it to display and store things like, say, trains.
 Which is why they also have the Depot; a sprawling 6,000 sq m space in Acton that stores the 320,000 artefacts, vehicles and memorabilia that don’t fit in the Covent Garden spot.

-It’s usually closed to the public, save for three open weekends a year (usually in April, July and September – 2019 dates TBC), when you can nose around the entire collection, listen to talks and take part in themed design workshops.
+It’s usually closed to the public, save for three open weekends a year (usually in April, July and September), when you can nose around the entire collection, listen to talks and take part in themed design workshops.
 But there’s also regular guided tours, which cover everything from the iconic London transport typeface, to opportunities to get into the driving seat of old tube trains.
 You can find out more and book ahead HERE.

-NOTE: The London Transport Museum is open daily from 10am-6pm (last entry 5.15pm).
-Kids go free, while adult entry costs £17.50 and will net you unlimited visits for the whole year.
-You can get a small discount, and find out more, on their website HERE.
+NOTE: The London Transport Museum is open daily from 10am-6pm (last entry 5pm).
+Kids go free, while adult entry starts at £18.50 and will net you unlimited visits for the whole year.
+You can find out more, and book tickets, HERE.

 London Transport Museum | Covent Garden Piazza, WC2E 7BB